-Fisher’s comprehensive Safety Management Program is designed to instill a high awareness of safe job site practices in all team members.
-The key components of Fisher’s safety program are:
+Fisher’s CSMP is designed to instill a high level awareness of safe job site practices in all team members.
+The core components of our program include:

-Clearly Defined Safety Policies.
-All employees and subcontractors are required to follow the policies which are outlined in the Fisher Companies Safety Manual.
-These policies meet or exceed industry standards and apply to a wide range of situations which may arise in the pursuit of our business.
-Fisher’s safety program encompasses many topics including hazard awareness, emergency preparedness, and site-specific protection plans.
+All employees and subcontractors are required to follow the policies which are outlined in the Fisher’s Safety Manual.
+Accordingly, these policies meet or exceed industry standards and apply to a wide range of situations which may arise in the pursuit of our business.
+Fisher’s CSMP encompasses many topics including hazard awareness, emergency preparedness, and site-specific protection plans.

-Continual Communication of Safety Policies.
-Safety awareness in continually reinforced throughout the entire workforce.
-Safety orientation meetings are held for all employees at each new job site, along with weekly job site safety meetings and ongoing equipment training programs as the project progresses.
+Awareness is continually reinforced throughout the entire workforce at length.
+Orientation meetings are held for all employees at each new job site, along with weekly job site safety meetings and ongoing equipment training programs as the project progresses.

-Fisher Companies’ Safety Management Program meets or exceeds the requirements of the following industry organizations and federal and state programs:
+By and large, Fisher Construction Group’s CSMP meets or exceeds the requirements of the following industry organizations and federal and state programs:

 – Occupational Safety and Health Act (OSHA)